turingschool/backend-curriculum-site/module3/learning_goals.md

 * Students use pull requests to organize discussion about features.
 * Students communicate with product owners with regard to missing deadlines.
-* Students introduce how acceptance requirements are turned into stories and feature requirements.
 * Students document intent and usage of their code for effective collaboration.
 * Students translate acceptance requirements into user stories that are ready for work.
 * Students utilize project management tools to communicate across technical teams and stakeholders/clients.